Wilhelm2/ErrorDetectors/README.md

 >	<p align = "center">send(m) -> send(m') => deliver(m) -> deliver(m'). </p>

 **The main features implemented by the project are:**
-1. Causal broadcast using **Probabilstic clocks** to causally order messages.
+1. Causal broadcast using **Probabilistic clocks** to causally order messages.
 2. **Error detectors** whose purpose is to detect messages wrongly considered by Probabilistic clocks as causally ordered.
 3. **A procedure to recover** the causal dependencies of messages in order to ensure their delivery in causal order.